 I loved spending time with my brother (Brian), who also was the best friend I could get.
 Brian was a bright person – his brain worked really well.
 Together we experienced a lot of joy and of course also sadness.

 Stares and downgrading

-I have been on the sideline of my my brother, the most his life.
-From the sideline I have experienced and noticed a lot of things.
-It is not easy to be disabled, many people stares on you when you’re in a wheelchair.
-Many people don’t think you can have a well functional brain, when you are disabled and in a wheelchair.
+I have been on the sideline of my brother, the most his life.
+From the sideline, I have experienced and noticed a lot of things.
+It is not easy to be disabled, many people stare at you when you’re in a wheelchair.
+Many people don’t think you can have a well functional brain when you are disabled and in a wheelchair.
 Therefore, they talk to you as if you were 5 years old.
-It doesn’t get better when you have a respiratior on the back of your wheelchair, with a tube going from the backside of the wheelchair to the throat (there is a made a tracheotomy in the throat where the tube go, and makes it possible to breath with the respirator).
+It doesn’t get better when you have a respirator on the back of your wheelchair, with a tube going from the back side of the wheelchair to the throat (there is a made a tracheotomy in the throat where the tube goes and makes it possible to breathe with the respirator).

-For many people it can be hard to understand what all this do to a human being.
-The staring, the downgrading and in many cases also bullying.
-Many people without any body problems, has a problem with their body image.
+For many people, it can be hard to understand what all this do to a human being.
+The starting, the downgrading and in many cases also bullying.
+Many people without anybody problems, has a problem with their body image.
 Imagine, how hard it must be, when you at the same time, has a lot of people staring at you and asking “stupid questions” like they were talking to a small child.

 I can’t remember that I’ve seen any naked disabled people on a naturist beach or a naturist resort so far.
 It is a bit sad, because what would happen if more disabled visited naturist places?
 I think there would be a much bigger understanding for disabled men and women.
 Another thing is that the disabled would experience, that they would feel more accepted in naturist societies, where diversities is much more accepted than other places.